The 1868 National School (stone/brick building on right) and the older School House (white building on left).

 William Henry Edmonds appointed Schoolmaster

-William Henry Edmonds was Schoolmaster from 1899 until 30th May 1924 when retires and leaves East Worlington to becomes a farmer.
+William Henry Edmonds was Schoolmaster from 1899 until 30th May 1924 when he retired and left East Worlington to becomes a farmer.

 1902